What is Selenium?

 Selenium 3

-In this version of selenium, the dependency for Selenium RC was completely removed, and the latest version of Selenium was known as Selenium 3.
+In this version, the dependency for RC was completely removed, and the latest version was known as Selenium 3.

 Selenium 4

-Simon Stewart, the founder of Selenium, had officially released Selenium 4 with some of the major updates.
-The Selenium 4.0 version of the world’s beloved framework for web testing automation was released in December 2018.
-The Selenium 4 is completely W3C Standardized.
-Now a day’s Selenium has become the industry standard for developing automated tests and is recognized to be the first go-to solution for every web application that has grown out of an approach where manual testing could have solved most of the problems.
-In present days most of the businesses had heavily relied on Selenium are not only who have automation QA engineers on their team but also the ones who have integrated codeless automation testing based on Selenium.
-Selenium-based codeless testing has become a real lifesaver for everyone in the current market that realizes the importance of automation but most of the QA experts don’t have an idea about implementation.
-Such tools not only help everyone in making deployment easy but also make it possible to run regression tests and perform load testing without any knowledge of the Selenium framework at all.
+Simon Stewart, the founder of the tool, had officially released version 4 with some of the major updates.
+The 4.0 version of the world’s beloved framework for web testing automation was released in December 2018.
+The new version is completely W3C standardized.
+Nowadays, it has become the industry standard for developing automated tests and is recognized as the first go-to solution for every web application that has grown out of an approach where manual testing could have solved most of the problems.

 Selenium IDE Introduction